-Licensed Practical Nurses have many different functions that they perform in the Sterling CO medical facilities where they work.
-As their titles indicate, they are mandated to be licensed in all states, including Colorado.
-Although they may be responsible for managing Certified Nursing Assistants (CNA), they themselves generally work under the guidance of either an RN or a doctor.
-The healthcare facilities where they work are numerous and varied, such as hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can encounter patients seeking medical treatment is their dominion.
-Each state not only oversees their licensing, but also what duties an LPN can and can’t perform.
-So depending on the state, their day-to-day work functions might include:
+Licensed Practical Nurses have numerous functions that they accomplish in the Silverton CO health facilities where they practice.
+As their titles indicate, they are required to be licensed in all states, including Colorado.
+Although they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves typically work under the oversight of either an RN or a doctor.
+The healthcare facilities where they work are numerous and varied, for example hospitals, medical clinics, schools, and long-term care facilities.
+Anywhere that you can encounter patients seeking medical assistance is their domain.
+Every state not only regulates their licensing, but also what work activities an LPN can and can’t perform.
+So based on the state, their everyday work functions may include:

 - Providing medications